Maryland public universities will mandate coronavirus vaccines. Other campuses aren’t so sure.

 So far, it appears that no flagship universities in states that President Donald Trump carried last year in his reelection bid have announced a vaccine mandate.

 The Chronicle of Higher Education, which is tracking the issue, listed as of Friday several state systems and public universities with coronavirus vaccine mandates for the fall.
 Among them: Rutgers University in New Jersey, the University of Massachusetts at Amherst, the University of California System and the California State University System.
-The two California systems said they are planning mandates on the condition that any of the coronavirus vaccines secure full approval from the Food and Drug Administration and that there are no supply shortages.
+The two California systems said they are planning mandates on the condition that any of the coronavirus vaccinations secure full approval from the Food and Drug Administration and that there are no supply shortages.

 The mandate movement is growing faster in the private sector.
 The Chronicle listed more than 60 private colleges and universities with mandates, including most of the Ivy League.
 An exception: Harvard University has not issued a mandate and said its leaders are “actively discussing” the possibility.